 Three game rounds reveal the team dynamics that impact team effectiveness.

-In Round 1, teams are asked to assemble the tallest ship mast possible in the least amount of time.
+Round I starts by asking teams to assemble the tallest ship mast possible in the least amount of time.
 Lessons learned from this round are discussed and applied to the Seven C's model.

-Round 2 challenges teams to rethink their strategy and build yet a taller mast in the same amount of time, but at the lowest cost.
+Round II challenges teams to rethink their strategy and build yet a taller mast in the same amount of time, but at the lowest cost.

-Following a team performance assessment and debrief, Round 3 allows teams to make one last attempt at the task, assembling the mast according to new specifications and requirements.
+Round III allows teams to make one last attempt at the task, assembling the mast according to new specifications and requirements.
 Finally, an action-planning phase provides teams and team members with an opportunity to improve their performance.

 - Learn and practice the seven factors critical to effective teamwork